Reynxzz/capstone-ipb/README.md

-# capstone-ipb
+# Jogging Track Recommender System
-Repository for capstone IPB
+Repository for making datasets (gathering data) and build recommender system that recommend the best route for jogging in IPB University based one user preferences.